asterisk/documentation/docs/Configuration/Dialplan/Asterisk-Extension-Language-AEL/AEL-Example-Usages/AEL-Conditionals.md

----

----
+!!! note

-**Note:**  The conditional expression in if() statements (the "${DIALSTATUS}" = "BUSY" above) is wrapped by the compiler in $[] for evaluation.
+    The conditional expression in if() statements (the "${DIALSTATUS}" = "BUSY" above) is wrapped by the compiler in $[] for evaluation.

----

----
+[//]: # (end-note)

+!!! note
-**Note:**  Neither the switch nor case values are wrapped in $[ ]; they can be constants, or ${var} type references only.
+    Neither the switch nor case values are wrapped in $[ ]; they can be constants, or ${var} type references only.

----

----
+[//]: # (end-note)

+!!! note
-**Note:**  AEL generates each case as a separate extension. case clauses with no terminating 'break', or 'goto', have a goto inserted, to the next clause, which creates a 'fall thru' effect.
+    AEL generates each case as a separate extension. case clauses with no terminating 'break', or 'goto', have a goto inserted, to the next clause, which creates a 'fall thru' effect.

----

----
+[//]: # (end-note)

+!!! note
-**Note:**  AEL introduces the ifTime keyword/statement, which works just like the if() statement, but the expression is a time value, exactly like that used by the application GotoIfTime().
+    AEL introduces the ifTime keyword/statement, which works just like the if() statement, but the expression is a time value, exactly like that used by the application GotoIfTime().
 See Asterisk cmd GotoIfTime

----

----
+[//]: # (end-note)

+!!! note
-**Note:**  The pattern statement makes sure the new extension that is created has an '\_' preceding it to make sure asterisk recognizes the extension name as a pattern.
+    The pattern statement makes sure the new extension that is created has an '\_' preceding it to make sure asterisk recognizes the extension name as a pattern.

----

----
+[//]: # (end-note)

+!!! note
-**Note:**  Every character enclosed by the switch expression's parenthesis are included verbatim in the labels generated.
+    Every character enclosed by the switch expression's parenthesis are included verbatim in the labels generated.
 So watch out for spaces!

----

----
+[//]: # (end-note)

+!!! note
-**Note:**  NEW: Previous to version 0.13, the random statement used the "Random()" application, which has been deprecated.
+    NEW: Previous to version 0.13, the random statement used the "Random()" application, which has been deprecated.
 It now uses the RAND() function instead, in the GotoIf application.

----
+[//]: # (end-note)